 We are pleased to announce an update to our call routing page.
 Our front-end team has been adding flourishes and improvements here and there to improve responsiveness and fluidity, as well as intuitiveness of design.
+Business VoIP has never been so easy to manage or control.

 Existing Yay.com customers may already have noticed the changes.
 Whether you’re a current Yay.com customer or not, here we’ll describe some of the key improvements.